starkbank/sdk-node/README.md

     let transactions = await starkbank.transaction.create([
         {
             amount: 100,  // (R$ 1.00)
-            receiverId: "1029378109327810",
+            receiverId: '1029378109327810',
-            description: "Transaction to dear provider",
+            description: 'Transaction to dear provider',
-            externalId: "12345",  // so we can block anything you send twice by mistake
+            externalId: '12345',  // so we can block anything you send twice by mistake
-            tags: ["provider"]
+            tags: ['provider']
         },
         {
             amount: 234,  // (R$ 2.34)
-            receiverId: "2093029347820947",
+            receiverId: '2093029347820947',
-            description: "Transaction to the other provider",
+            description: 'Transaction to the other provider',
-            externalId: "12346",  // so we can block anything you send twice by mistake
+            externalId: '12346',  // so we can block anything you send twice by mistake
-            tags: ["provider"]
+            tags: ['provider']
         },
     ])